pg018/news-vortex/readme.md

 NewsVortex is a Python application that allows you to summarize news articles based on user input.
 It utilizes various modules for fetching news, scraping content, and generating summaries.

+Based on the query entered by user, the latest news articles are fetched, scrapped and thereafter summarized.

 ## Features

 1. Summarize News Articles